pvoisin/internal-command-queue/README.md

 # Command

-What commands will do is up to you but they first need a name and an implementation, like this:
+What commands will do is up to you!
+But, first, they'll need a name...

 ```javascript
 var command = new Command("welcome");